addauk/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (Nov 2022 to Apr 2023)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
+- *Use short descriptions of what you did and a skill you used.
+(Similar to format from the 'Work Experience' section above)*
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- *e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.*
-- you might also mention aspects some other skills/knowledge listed below:
+- *you might also mention aspects some other skills/knowledge listed below:*
-- OOP, TDD, MVC, DDD
+- *OOP, TDD, MVC, DDD*
-- Agile/XP
+- *Agile/XP*
-- Ruby, Rails, JavaScript
+- *Ruby, Rails, JavaScript*
-- RSpec, Jasmine
+- *RSpec, Jasmine*

-#### Your University / College (start_date to end_date)
+#### City University London (2008-2012)

-- Subject, any specialisms
+- BSc (Hons) Computer Science 1st Class
-- Grade
+- Year in industry working as an iOS developer for ustwo studios
-- Other cool stuff
+    - Solo developed one app and worked maintenance on many others

 #### Any other qualifications